 Time value of money, annual cost, present worth, future value, capitalized cost, break-even analysis, valuation and depreciation, income taxes.
 Economic evaluation of engineering alternatives and proposals.
 Use of spreadsheets.
 Introduction to optimization.

-3308 Fluid Mechanics (3-3-0)

-Prerequisite: MATH 1301.
+3307 Applied Thermodynamics and Heat Transfer (3-3-0) Prerequisite: MATH 2401, CHEM 1307, PHYS 1307 or Departmental approval.
+An introduction to applied thermodynamics and heat transfer with engineering applications.
+Topics on thermodynamics include: closed and open systems; properties of a pure substance; ideal gas law; the first and second laws; enthalpy, entropy, basic cycles; psychrometrics, and thermodynamics of fire.
+Topics on heat transfer include mechanisms of heat transfer such as convection, conduction and radiation, and heat exchangers.
+3308 Fluid Mechanics (3-3-0) Prerequisite: MATH 2401.